netdata/go.d.plugin/modules/filecheck/README.md

 sudo ./edit-config go.d/filecheck.conf
 ```

-Needs only a path to a file or a directory. **The path doesn't support any wildcards**.
+Needs only a path to a file or a directory.
+Wildcards are supported.

 Here is an example: